Wednesday, June 11, 2025

 five days after "Pinky" D'Ambrosio drowned at the ledge.

-were not so different one to the other save by language, an empty
+were not so different one to the other save by language, two

 one indelible tenement, and ten thousand sweltering echoes

-amid a sea of women at their machinery frantically running cloth.
+amid a sea of women at their sewing machines running cloth.

 me? ––well, I’m somewhere in the middle between “good for nothing”

-and a meatball sandwich at the Columbus Cafe.
+and a delicious meatball sandwich at the Columbus Cafe.

 No comments: